yulonglim/tp/docs/DeveloperGuide.md

 * 2a.
 There is no currently selected class.
   * 2a1.
 TeachBook shows an error message.

     Use case ends.

 * 2b.
-Name was not provided.
+Student name is not provided.
   * 2b1.
 TeachBook shows an error message.

     Use case ends.